 Analytical ultracentrifugation was used to study the sedimentation behavior of CtBP1 and CtBP2.
 Sedimentation velocity (SV) and sedimentation equilibrium (SE) analyses were performed to determine the dissociation constants for the dimer-tetramer equilibrium.
 The experiments were conducted using two-channel aluminum-Epon double-sector centerpieces and quartz windows.
-Absorbance data were collected in a [Beckman Coulter Optima analytical ultracentrifuge](#) operating at 35,000 r.p.m. and 20 °C. The c(s) distributions were calculated using SEDFIT, providing insights into the protein's oligomerization state under different conditions.
+Absorbance data were collected in a [Beckman Coulter Optima AUC analytical ultracentrifuge](#) operating at 35,000 r.p.m. and 20 °C. The c(s) distributions were calculated using SEDFIT, providing insights into the protein's oligomerization state under different conditions.
+Measurements were taken at 280 nm for the protein and 340 nm for NADH allowed for selective monitoring of each component, enabling precise tracking of the protein's behavior and interactions at 280 nm while simultaneously observing the specific activity and binding characteristics of NADH at 340 nm.